Date: 7 Dec 1954

 It was reported that although the fresh witness's father had died earlier in 2007, that there were a few other suspects and that if the dig revealed a body that the evidence would be passed on to the Crown Prosecution Service to see whether any charges should be made.

 The site was examined prior to the dig which was then carried out by search specialists, geographic profilers and forensic archaeologists.
-However, they didn't found his body.
+However, they didn't find Derek Saville's body.
 The piece of land that they examined was about 20m square and they dug down to a depth of six feet.

 see Wales Online